About

 Black Tea in a bowl, ready to be brewed

-It’s also very difficult to over-brew cold brew tea, because the process of cold brewing tea takes about 8 – 12 hours anyway.
+It’s also difficult to over-brew cold brew tea, because the process of cold brewing tea takes about 8 – 12 hours anyway.
 However, this method requires more tea than the hot brew version.

-You can choose whichever method you like to make bubble tea.
-Both recipes will be included below.
 Just make sure the final tea is a little strong, so that it can be diluted with milk, and still have a great taste.

 Brewed black tea in a large glass jar

-What type of tapioca pearls to use?
+What type of tapioca pearls to use

-I like to make my own boba pearls for bubble milk tea whenever I can.
-The recipe is simple, but making the balls can get really tedious.
 However, once I do make a couple of batches, I can store them in the fridge and cook the boba pearls whenever my bubble tea cravings strike.

 Honestly though, I much prefer the tapioca pearls I make myself.
 They are chewier than the quick cook version, and the ingredient list is short and simple.
-But the quick cook ones are ready in 6 minutes, so they are certainly more convenient.

 Brown sugar boba pearls in a small container on a white plate

 You can use any kind of sweetener you like for your bubble tea recipe.
-Simple syrup made with White sugar and honey are great options as a sweetener for tea.
+Simple syrup made with white sugar and honey are great options as a sweetener for tea.

 I also use dark brown sugar simple syrup.
 That’s because when I make homemade boba pearls, I like to store the cooked boba pearls in a dark brown sugar syrup (to make brown sugar boba).